Foot Blister Treatment: How To Treat Blisters Properly

 Now you’re ready to reduce pressure and friction levels

 Once you’ve got the basics of blister treatment down, you’re ready to start fixing the pressure and high friction levels that will help your blister hurt less and heal faster.
+Quite simply, the articles I link to below hold the most effective methods of how to get rid of blisters on feet.
 Here’s what you need to know:

 In these articles, I explain the strategies you can use.
 However, if you want to know how to reduce pressure and friction levels from your particular blister, my best advice lies in the articles on specific blister anatomic location.
 Simply go to the search function and type in your blister location (eg: pinky toe, arch or ball of foot).
 In these, I go into great detail on how to implement the important strategies that will have the biggest impact.